Core Values, Mission Statement & PROM

-The paper will be open to public review as a PROM PAPER for a period of approximately one month.
+The paper will be open to public review as a PROM PAPER for a period of not less than one month.
 Upon feedback received after public review the PSI internal reviewers will re-assess the paper taking into account any received comments they believe are valid.
 They will then recommend, and PSI shall authorize, either publication of the paper in full with the PSI full seal of approval; or we will suggest revisions so that the author may make appropriate amendments.
 At this stage PSI will then either publish in full or advise re-submission of the paper into the PROM system, at the discretion of PSI, to repeat the PROM review process.

 Reviewers’ Status, Recognition and Remuneration

 To compensate our reviewers for their time in doing such work PSI allocates them a ‘PSI credit’ which is will have a nominal value until such time as it can be monetized at a future date upon PSI successfully acquiring financial backers, paid subscription and voluntary donations.
 Submitting authors are not required to contribute financially.
 PSI merely requests the author publishes acknowledgments with a message of thanks to the reviewers.

 The process aims to be flexible and adaptive to ensure that each submitting author is availed of all comments received.
 Such comments will be openly posted below the published draft upon editorial inspection.

 Our editing team will see to it that the comments process is not abused and will retain the right to delete amend any comments that are inappropriate (at their discretion).
 The process allows PSI and the submitting author full control to choose to amend/remove his/her PROM paper and any retain editorial control.
 The outcome will thus be the product of internal and external review presented professionally and respectfully in a public arena.